C++11: Design goals

 Attention to beginners is considered important, because most computer programmers will always be such, and because many beginners never widen their knowledge, limiting themselves to work in aspects of the language in which they specialize.

 Extensions to the C++ core language

 One function of the C++ committee is the development of the language core.
 Areas of the core language that were significantly improved include multithreading support, generic programming support, uniform initialization, and performance.

 Core language runtime performance enhancements

-These language features primarily exist to provide some kind of performance benefit, either of memory or of computational speed.
+These language features primarily exist to provide some kind of runtime performance benefit, either of memory or of computing speed.

 Rvalue references and move constructors

 In C++03 (and before), temporaries (termed "rvalues", as they often lie on the right side of an assignment) were intended to never be modifiable — just as in C — and were considered to be indistinguishable from const T& types; nevertheless, in some cases, temporaries could have been modified, a behavior that was even considered to be a useful loophole.
 C++11 adds a new non-const reference type called an rvalue reference, identified by T&&.
 This refers to temporaries that are permitted to be modified after they are initialized, for the purpose of allowing "move semantics".